cobbland/cobb.land/posts/whos-a-blog-for.md

 A blog is for the person writing it.
 It's for the person who built it, who's hosting it, who's spending hours tweaking it until it looks just right (and spending countless more hours redoing the whole thing again and again).

 If I wanted engagement, I'd be on social media (and I am, to a small extent).
 If I wanted to foster a community, I'd host a forum or my own fediverse instance (which I might actually want to do one day).
 But I'm not here on this website for either of those things.
 I'm here to share my thoughts with the void.
-If someone out there wants to share their thoughts back, I welcome their email (or, better yet, their webmention).
+If someone out there wants to share their thoughts back, please do!
+I welcome your emails (or, better yet, webmentions).

 <p class="note"><a href="#1up" id="1down">1</a>: <a href="https://www.timetoloot.com/blog/they-paved-paradise-and-put-up-a-static-site/">They Paved Paradise and Put Up a Static Site</a>, <a href="https://bhagpuss.blogspot.com/2025/08/i-couldnt-possibly-comment.html">I Couldn't Possibly Comment</a>, <a href="https://www.timetoloot.com/blog/blaugust-in-a-post-comment-box-world/">Blaugust in a Post-Comment-Box World</a>, <a href="https://axxuy.xyz/blog/posts/2025/lazycomments/">Are Comments Worth It?</a>, <a href="https://mtwb.blog/posts/2025/blaugust2025/should-there-be-comments/">Should There Be Comments?</a></p>